top of page

 Case Study 1: Deep Infections in Dogs

-A review of 22 dogs revealed that regular use of certain grooming shampoos led to furunculosis along the spine.
-These pets required weeks of antibiotics, medicated baths, even surgery before recovery.
-Investigators blamed detergent and preservative residues for compromising skin defenses UPSpace.
+A review of 22 dogs found that regular use of specific grooming shampoos resulted in furunculosis along the spine.
+These pets required weeks of antibiotics, medicated baths, and even surgery for recovery.
+Investigators blamed detergent and preservative residues for compromising skin defenses.

 Case Study 2: Wipes That Wreak Havoc

-In one dramatic incident, a dog developed full-body dermatitis after weekly use of “anti-odor” grooming wipes.
-Patch testing pinpointed methylisothiazolinone as the culprit.
-Once switched to preservative-free wipes, the dog’s skin healed completely .
+In one notable incident, a dog developed full-body dermatitis after using “anti-odor” grooming wipes weekly.
+Patch testing identified methylisothiazolinone as the culprit.
+Once the owner switched to preservative-free wipes, the dog’s skin healed completely.

 Case Study 3: The Perils of “Natural” Oils

 Between 2001 and 2012, 443 dogs and cats were treated for tea tree oil poisoning.
-Symptoms—drooling, stumbling, tremors—emerged within hours of topical application.
-Young and small animals faced the gravest risks, with some requiring intensive veterinary care .
+Symptoms—such as drooling, stumbling, and tremors—emerged shortly after application.
+Young and small animals were at the gravest risk, with some requiring intensive veterinary care.

 Voices from the Veterinary Frontlines

 “It breaks my heart to see a once-happy pet battling resistant skin infections because of its shampoo.
-Even trace residues can tear down healthy skin.”— Dr Eliza Jonas, DVM, Veterinary Dermatologist UPSpace
+Even trace residues can tear down healthy skin.” — Dr. Eliza Jonas, DVM, Veterinary Dermatologist

 A Loving Alternative: EcoTelligent Grooming

 At EcoTelligent, we believe grooming should nourish trust, not break it.
-Our South African–crafted range features:
+Our South African–crafted range includes:

-Every bottle is a promise: gentle cleansing, powerful protection, and pure peace of mind.
+Every bottle we produce is a promise—gentle cleansing, powerful protection, and pure peace of mind.

 Make the Switch - Protect Their Future

-Your pet cannot speak when pain takes over.
+Your pet cannot express their pain when it takes hold.
 They rely on you to choose wisely.
-A simple change to EcoTelligent’s grooming line can be the difference between daily discomfort and joyful health.
+A simple switch to EcoTelligent’s grooming line can make the difference between daily discomfort and joyful health.

-👉 Visit www.ecotelligent.net today to explore our full pet-safe grooming collection.
+👉 www.ecotelligent.net to explore our complete pet-safe grooming collection.
 Because the purest love deserves the purest care.

 References